- ADMISSIONS & AID

 Title IX of the Education Amendments of 1972 is a federal law that specifically prohibits sex discrimination in education.
 Sex discrimination includes sexual harassment and sexual assault.

 TITLE IX COORDINATOR

-The assistant dean of students is the designated Title IX coordinator for SIT Study Abroad, and is responsible for coordinating SIT’s efforts to comply with and carry out its responsibilities under Title IX.
+The Dean of Student Health, Safety & Wellbeing is the designated Title IX coordinator for SIT Study Abroad, and is responsible for coordinating SIT’s efforts to comply with and carry out its responsibilities under Title IX.
 The Title IX coordinator’s core responsibilities include overseeing SIT Study Abroad’s response to Title IX reports and complaints and identifying and addressing any patterns or systemic problems revealed by such reports and complaints.
 To accomplish this, subject to the exemption for confidential employees discussed below, the Title IX coordinator must be informed of all reports and complaints raising Title IX issues, even if the report or complaint was initially filed with another individual or office or if the investigation will be conducted by another individual or office.
 The Title IX coordinator is available to meet with students, employees, or third parties regarding Title IX-related issues, such as issues related to SIT’s compliance with Title IX, response to Title IX reports or complaints, related grievance procedures, relevant patterns of conduct, or related education and prevention programs.
 The contact information for the SIT Title IX coordinator is: